Gigi Becali: Managing FCSB

 Becali was often criticised for interfering with his managers' work, frequently calling for subs at half time or deciding on the starting XI.
 Becali admitted this as much, stating that the players are brought with his money, so it is his right to decide who plays and how.
 Since he was released from prison in 2015, Becali shifted towards appointing puppet managers, without experience, oftentimes close acquaintances or former FCSB icons such as Nicolae Dica, Mirel Radoi, Vergil Andronache, Dinu Todoran and Anton Petrea, oftentimes his main criteria being their religiousness or willingness to be "bossed around" by Becali.
 One encounter, told by Becali himself, was when Dinu Todoran was considered as manager for the second team.
 When Becali called him to inform him of the possibility of taking this job, Todoran replied to call him later, stating he is in church.
 Becali was deeply impressed by the piousness of Todoran that he immediately appointed him manager for the first team.
 Todoran himself admitted that Becali was managing the team for him, stating that it was no secret who decides the starting XI and the subs, which can be reflected by the fact that he was receiving the lowest salary of any manager in the Romanian League.
-After a bad spell of form and criticism from the media for his approach, Becali sacked Todoran and decided to not involve himself in football matters anymore, hiring Edi Iordanescu, the manager who won the previous title.
-Edi immediately turned the team around, and achieved a 9-game undefeated streak, including a 6–0 win over bitter rivals Dinamo Bucharest, in spite of a COVID outbreak at the club.
+After a bad spell of form and criticism from the media for his approach, Becali sacked Todoran and decided to not involve himself in football matters anymore, hiring Edward Iordanescu, the manager who won the previous title.
+Iordanescu immediately turned the team around, and achieved a 9-game undefeated streak, including a 6–0 win over bitter rivals Dinamo Bucharest, in spite of a COVID outbreak at the club.
 Becali remained silent for a few months, however he started to voice his displeasure at the quality of the game, stating that his team must always have the possession, and that a result based approach is not what interests him.
 Tensions arose at the club, and ultimately Edi and Becali parted ways on 14 November 2021, after winning eight games, drawing two and losing two and taking the team to second place.
 Becali announced his intention to return to the team, appointing Pintili as caretaker since he does not have a coaching badge.